Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on LiTS}

-All results for this dataset are shown in Table IV.
+All results for this dataset are shown in Table \ref{tab:LITS}.
 We can see that TransCASCADE is the best-performing advanced segmentation method, achieving an average DSC of 72.56\%.
 For liver tumor segmentation, TransUNet achieves a DSC of 51.93\%, which is currently the best.
 Our designed model achieves better segmentation results for tumors, with an average DSC of 73.79\% and a DSC of 53.35\% for tumor regions.

-As shown in the fourth row of Fig. 6, our designed model, like many comparison models, achieves relatively accurate segmentation for the liver and liver tumors.
-However, there is a gap in the detailed segmentation of the tumor region edges.
-Additionally, models like UNet, due to the small size of the segmentation target, may fail to recognize the tumor region.
+As shown in the fourth row of Fig. \ref{fourDatasets}, our model provides accurate segmentation for the liver and tumors.
+However, fine delineation of tumor boundaries remains challenging.
+Models such as UNet often struggle to detect small lesions, and even Cascaded MERIT and FSCA-Net exhibit suboptimal performance in capturing hepatic boundary details.